gbif/hp-sanbi/_posts/2026-30-01-Graduate_Research26.md

 Proposals that are not selected may be updated and resubmitted for consideration in subsequent years.
 Awardees are expected to acknowledge GBIF support when disseminating research results via peer-reviewed publications, presentations at professional meetings, and other media.
 SANBI-GBIF looks forward to receiving your applications.

-Please direct any queries to Please direct any queries to Dr. Minoli Appalasamy, at M.Appalasamy@sanbi.org.za
+Please direct any queries to Dr. Minoli Appalasamy, at M.Appalasamy@sanbi.org.za

 Fatima Parker-Allie